edcast/eddata-sdk/README.md

 select * from user_card_performance_reporting_i_v where day between ‘2020-04-01’ and ‘2020-04-04’ and card_tile like ‘admin%’
 select * from user_assignments_performance_i_v where day between ‘2020-04-01’ and ‘2020-04-04’ and assignment_state=’completed’
 ````
 There is no output to the utility call, a file will be downloaded locally with the given name.

 # Sample Queries for GCP
-Some sample queries that can be used in the utility.
+Some sample queries that can be used or refrenced.

 ````
 SELECT * FROM edc_qa_analytics_customer_100006.o_user_card_performance
 SELECT * FROM edc_qa_analytics_customer_100006.o_user_assignments_performance
 ````
+The output file will be downloaded locally with the given name.